soygul/NBug/README.md

 AppDomain.CurrentDomain.UnhandledException += NBug.Handler.UnhandledException;
 ```

-After this, any unhandled exception will be zipped and sent to the configured e-mail address, after the app is restarted by the user.
+After this, any unhandled exception will be formatted and sent to the configured e-mail address, after the app is restarted by the user.

 ## Questions
 You can post your question on StackOverflow with NBug tag: http://stackoverflow.com/questions/tagged/nbug